A compilation of questions people have about therapy. If you have a different questions please don’t hesitate to contact me.

 What if I want to make a complaint about how I’ve been treated?

 • Should a client have a complaint, I hope this can be discussed and resolved in the session.
-I would always take such a complaint to
+I would always take such a complaint to supervision to think carefully about what has been said.

 • If that doesn’t resolve the issue, we may have to draw a line under the therapy.

-• In the end, I am subject to the Codes of Ethics and the Complaints Procedures of the UK Council for Psychotherapy.
+of Ethics and the Complaints Procedures of the UK Council for Psychotherapy.
 Complaints can be taken there; UKCP has an excellent, professional Complaints system, which supports people in making a complaint and explores and manages them sensitively and thoroughly.